 If your child is not eligible to automatically receive a Certificate of Citizenship, you can apply for one from USCIS.
 This is filed on Form N-600 Application for Certificate of Citizenship.

 If you do not live in the United States but you want your adopted child to have U.S. citizenship, you can submit an application to have your child naturalized.
 This application is filed on Form N-600K Application for Citizenship and Issuance of Certificate Under Section 322.

 Know that this application will require you to travel to the United States with your child for an interview at a USCIS office before a final decision can be issued.

 Before you file the N-600K Application for Citizenship, you will need to satisfy two sets of regulatory criteria.
 The first is that the child must satisfy the definition of an adopted child as set forth by the I.N.A. (described in "Definition of Adopted Child," above).

-The parent and child can ordinarily be lawfully admitted as tourists if the only purpose of the trip is to participate in the interview.
+The parent and child can ordinarily be lawfully admitted as tourists (on B-2 visitor visas) if the only purpose of the trip is to participate in the interview.

 If it is not clear that your child is eligible for U.S. citizenship, either by automatic acquisition or by Section 322, it is a good idea to consult with an immigration attorney to find out what your options are.
 An immigration attorney can also assist you in preparing and filing the necessary paperwork for either process.